-Chamberlain University is committed to providing an education conducive to the personal and professional development of each individual and to maintaining an academic environment free of discrimination and harassment based on race, color, religion, national origin, sex, age (40 or older), ancestry, disability, veteran status, sexual orientation, pregnancy or parental status, gender, political affiliation (and any other legally protected classes in the relevant jurisdiction) that complies with Title VI of the Civil Rights Act of 1964, Title IX of the Educational Amendments, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and applicable state and local laws.
-Chamberlain will not tolerate, condone or allow discrimination or harassment, whether engaged in by fellow students, faculty members or non-faculty colleagues.
+Chamberlain University is committed to providing an education conducive to the personal and professional development of each individual and to maintaining an academic environment free of discrimination and harassment based on race, caste, surname, color, religion, national origin, sex (self-identified or perceived sex), gender, age (40 or older), ancestry, mental or physical disability, veteran status, sexual orientation, pregnancy or parental status, (and any other legally protected classes in the relevant jurisdiction).
+Chamberlain will not tolerate, condone, or allow discrimination or harassment, whether engaged in by fellow students, faculty members or non-faculty colleagues.

-For purposes of this policy, impermissible discrimination occurs when a person is treated less favorably based solely on the person’s membership in one of the legally protected groups listed above.
-Impermissible discrimination involves taking detrimental action against a person that is not based on the person’s individual abilities or merit but rather on the collective group to which the person belongs.
+For purposes of this policy, discrimination occurs when a person is treated less favorably or is subject to an adverse action or decision based on their membership in one of the legally protected groups listed above.
+Discriminatory acts are not based on the person’s individual abilities or merit but rather on the collective group to which the person belongs.
+The failure to provide reasonable accommodations required by law or Chamberlain policy based on disability or religious practice may constitute discrimination.
+Discrimination may also encompass conduct that, on its face, does not appear to be motivated by a person’s membership in a legally protected class, but nonetheless results in a detrimental impact on a person who is a member of a legally protected class.

 Harassment is a form of discrimination.
 Harassment is unwelcome, offensive behavior that is based on one of the legally protected groups listed above and which is severe or pervasive enough to create an environment that a reasonable person would consider hostile.
 Examples of words or conduct that may constitute harassment that would violate this policy are: